-Dundee has published their updated Digital Strategy report here, and what is most notable is that it demonstrates an exemplar case study for the most important part of Digital Transformation – Setting an initial, high level vision for what the transformation will enable.
+Dundee’s Digital Strategy report demonstrates an exemplar case study for the most important part of Digital Transformation – Setting an initial, high level vision.

 Fundamentally the two drivers of successful digital transformation are a Vision and Roadmap – Where are we trying to get to and how do we get there?